-Figure 2 highlights areas where grazing has historically been undertaken by the AGAP herd.
+Figure 4 highlights areas where grazing has historically been undertaken by the AGAP herd.
 The results of the 2019's floral survey, indicated that the current grazing intensity was lower than optimal.
 In 2020 plots were grazed in smaller areas than previously, the plots labelled Longis 1, 2, 3 and Coast 1a and 1b were grazed during 2020.
 In 2021 the herd has been replenished to 6 cows, with 1 adult female (Guernsey) and 5 juvenile males (Guernsey/Aberdeen Angus Hybrid).
 The current informal agreement with Stuart Cox is to continue to supplement the herd with young males on rotation.
 The addition of 5 new cows has helped to establish a grazing intensity closer to that required to maintain the grassland system on Longis.

-- Prioritise grazing around Longis pond to promote Common Reed (Phragmites australis) establishment and inhibit rank grass extent (Fig. 4, Reedbank 1). - Push back scrub encroachment at Football by performing a mechanical cut and collect. - Subject to COVID 19 restrictions, organise outside researchers to replicate the National Vegetation Classification (NVC) survey methods of 2004 in order to determine areas of the highest conservation value within the grazing plots, potentially a Masters student due to financial constraints.
-Look into securing funds for a 1 month period to pay for their cost of living.
+- Prioritise grazing around Longis Pond to promote Common Reed (Phragmites australis) establishment and inhibit rank grass extent (Fig. 9, Reedbank 1). - Push back scrub encroachment at Football by performing a mechanical cut and collect.

-Figure 4.
-Alderney Grazing Project plots.
+Figure 4 Alderney Grazing Project Plots